ktrnthsnr/deep-thoughts/README.md

       }
 ```

+### Third server installations

+- From the root, created a third application to control the client and server applications.
+- $ `npm init -y`
+- Also installed
+-  if-env library (used through package.json not JavaScript) `npm install if-env`
+-  concurrently library as a dependency for development environment only `npm install -D concurrently`

 ## Testing

 - To test via the GraphQL, update the /client/src/App.js connection to the development server, and comment out the prod server reference.